samtietjen/mapped-system/README.md

 ```

 ## CSS Props
-Pair props with css properties to create `cssProps`.
+Generate and inject styles (with [Emotion](https://emotion.sh)) by pairing props with CSS properties.

 ```jsx
 import PropTypes from 'prop-types';